 I accidentally discovered a cure for my troublesome hangnail problem that plagues me every winter…here’s my story…Follow @vsatech

-I’ve had a lot of problems with hangnails my entire life…well at least for as long as I can remember.
+I’ve had a lot of problems with hangnails my entire life…for at least as long as I can remember.
 If you don’t know what hangnails are…they occur when the skin around your fingernails and cuticles becomes so dry that splits and cracks occur which can be both extremely painful and immensely bothersome.

 I usually get them in the winter.
 The fact that I live in Wisconsin and it’s cold and dry here in the winter is primarily to blame.
 But nothing I’ve tried throughout the years has helped much.
 I’ve used tons of hand lotions, I’ve rubbed many different kinds of lubricating oils and creams into my cuticles…you name it and I’ve probably tried it…but nothing has ever really helped.
 Probably my most successful treatment to date has been lanolin.
 But lanolin is sticky and messy.